Oklahoma St., Louisville win, head to NCAA super regionals

 QUICK RECOVERY

-Trey Leonard could have saved Louisville some drama in its 4-3 win over Illinois State if he had been able to make a play in center field with two outs in the ninth inning.
-Leonard, who entered in the seventh inning as a pinch runner, misplayed Joe Aeilts’ line drive and the Redbirds went on to score the tying run.
+Trey Leonard could have saved Louisville some drama if he had been able to make a play in center field with two outs in the ninth inning.
+Leonard, who entered in the seventh inning as a pinch runner, misjudged Joe Aeilts’ line drive and the Redbirds went on to score the tying run.

 Leonard redeemed himself in the bottom half, reaching on a bunt and scoring the winning run on Alex Binelas’ bases-loaded single up the middle.